axelvaldez/radical-companies/_posts/2024/the-fiat-system-has-been-good/2024-12-11-the-fiat-system-has-been-good.markdown

     <p>Think of the roads to you job.
 Those are public goods (provided by taxes that you dutifully paid).</p>
    </li>
   </ul>
- <p id="_standout">They are the benefits of the Fiat system we have put in place.
-Some people may fall outside of it, just look at the shithole countries.</p>
+ <p id="_standout">They are the benefits of the Fiat system, although some people may fall outside of it, just look at the shithole countries.</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:left; ">